LtUdon/Orion_Project/WORKFLOW.md

 ## ❓ Frequently Asked Questions

 **Q: The editor doesn't recognize my new class.**
-A: Try rebuilding the project and restarting the UE Editor.
+A: If the class is made in C++, try rebuilding the project and restarting the UE Editor.

 **Q: Live Coding isn't working.**
 A: Ensure Live Coding is enabled in UE Editor settings.
+So far, retriggering Live Coding seems to work.

 **Q: How do I update dependencies?**
 A: Follow the instructions in `README.md`.